About the Property

 Unless otherwise agreed with the House Manager the earliest time at which you can check in is 4.00p.m.
 Guests may NOT take over the property any time later then 9.00pm.
 Guests are requested to vacate the property by 10.00am at the latest on the day of departure.

 No, but there is a radio, board games, cards and plenty of books.

 No, at our properties you have an opportunity to experience the best of a former way of life: beautiful architecture, fascinating history and a peaceful relaxed ambiance, without modern electronic distractions, where you decide the pace of your holiday.

 No. As Galley Head Lightkeepers’ House 1 and 2 are adjacent to one another, they are not suitable for dogs as not all guests are comfortable around animals.

 Yes.
 You can light the fire in the sitting room.
-There is a limited amount of fuel left for the fire (where applicable) so guests may want to bring more for the duration of their stay.
-Please contact the local House Manager for more information on what type of fuel is used at your chosen property.
+We supply fuel for your fist night only Please contact the local House Manager for more information on what type of fuel is used at your chosen property.

 Do I need a car to get here?